Bwabwabwaaaaaa/Bwabwabwaaaaaa/README.md

 - 👋 Hi, I’m not @Bwabwabwaaaaaa
 - 👀 I’m interested in you ;)
 - 🌱 I’m currently learning alphabet
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Things
-- 📫 How to reach me: go to space, becaus I'm a stars
+- 📫 How to reach me : go to space, because I'm a stars
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am NOT ginger